If you typed "best fake id website" into Google today, you probably realized something quickly: The internet is a minefield.

 We have to address the elephant in the room.
 If you've done any research, "IDGod" is the first name you heard.
 They are the "Coca-Cola" of the fake ID world.

-Because they are so famous, scammers have weaponized their brand.
-For every ONE real "IDGod" URL, there are 50 pixel-perfect clones.
+Because the name is so famous, scammers have weaponized the brand.
+For every ONE real IDGod URL, there are 50 pixel-perfect clones.
+Sites like idgod.xyz, idgod.to, idgod.cc - none of these are us.
+Learn more in our dedicated Clone Wars guide.

 How Do I Test a Website?
 (The 3-Point Audit)